makenew/serverless-benthos/README.md

 Serverless deployment is triggered by a release repository_dispatch on GitHub Actions.

-Deployment may be triggered using on the web using a [release workflow_dispatch on GitHub Actions].
+Deployment may be triggered using a [release workflow_dispatch on GitHub Actions].

 [release workflow_dispatch on GitHub Actions]: https://github.com/makenew/serverless-benthos/actions?query=workflow%3Arelease